 It was a close call, but we almost saw the demise of our favorite childhood golden treat—the Twinkie.
 But how did it almost happen?
 Did we take them for granted?
 They’re on a shelf in every convenience store, how did we miss them?
 Did people stop liking them?
 DOUBTFUL (amiright?).
 Even the fried Twinkie trend didn’t stop them from almost dropping out of existance.

-But Harvard Business Review (disclosure: Harvard is a client) posted something that I think is so important:
+But Harvard Business Review (disclosure: Harvard is a client) posted something about Hostess during this desperate time that I think is so important:

 “Hostess established a relationship with us as consumers, but over time that foundation didn’t do enough to keep us engaged.”

 We’ve all been there, right?
 We meet someone, we hit it off, then we drop the ball and lose touch until the point that reconnection is awkward.

 - Someone buys a product from you, and at that peak moment of loyalty, where they trust you enough to buy, you drop the connection by leading them to a helpless thank-you page.
 No “like” button, no “follow” button, just “see ya when I see ya!”

 - You do some audience development by chatting with people on Twitter, being a rock star of your niche, and getting a huge influx of follows.
 You warm their hearts by giving them a chance to connect directly.
 Then you get burnt out, let your account get a little stale, and go the self-promotional route.
 People forget what it was they loved about you and they unfollow.

 - You meet someone at a conference, talk about how you’d love to do business together, then forget to send them an email after the conference, or send an impersonal LinkedIn request.
 Lame.